 At Banner Children’s, our caring team can help.
+Concerned about your child's walking?
+Schedule an appointment today with one of our pediatric orthopedic specialists to get a personalized assessment.
 Learn how in-toeing and out-toeing gait (walking) patterns may affect your child, what to watch for and treatment options.

 In-toeing, or being pigeon-toed, is a gait pattern where one or both feet turn inward instead of straight when a child walks or runs.